compas-dev/compas/docs/devguide/code.rst

 .. note::

     When naming **variables**, **functions**, **classes** and **modules** it is important to take the time and choose meaningful names.
-    Names should short but descriptive and ideally unambiguous in the field they are intended to be used.
+    Names should be short but descriptive and ideally unambiguous in the field they are intended to be used.

-Classes should be names using the `CamelCase` convention
+**Classes** should be named using the ``CamelCase`` convention

 .. code-block:: python